kubernetes/community/contributors/design-proposals/node/numa-manager.md

 - _CNI:_ Changing the Container Networking Interface is out of scope for this proposal.
 However, this design should be extensible enough to accommodate network interface locality if the CNI adds support in the future.
-This limitation is potentially mitigated by the possiblity to use the device plugin API as a stopgap solution for specialized networking requirements.
+This limitation is potentially mitigated by the possibility to use the device plugin API as a stopgap solution for specialized networking requirements.